mBlinkii/MaUI-ElvUI-Profile-Strings/v7/readme.md

 # MaUI v7 [Tank/DD] [1440p] - [Update 01.04.2024]

 Here I have put together my complete EvlUI profile for you.
-This profile is for 1440p, for other resolutions, the scaling and position of the elment must be adjusted.
+This profile is for 1440p, for other resolutions, the scaling and position of the elments must be adjusted.

 !!!
 Important info !!!
 I will not continue these profile, there will be no healer layout for this version.

-## Changelog
-- first releas v7 - ready for S4

 ## Features:
-- Self created dock bar with useful functions.
+- Self-created dock bar with useful functions.
 - Profession menu.
 - The target Count is displayed on the Nameplates.
 - Health text of group unit switches between max life and percentage display in combat.